About the SLF

-The SLF supports strategic legal work in the UK which benefits vulnerable young migrants.
-We define this as:
+The SLF supports strategic legal work in the UK which benefits asylum seekers, refugees and migrants.
+We define this as those:

 • Who are living in poverty, and

-- Who face significant disadvantage or discrimination in connection with their (or their parents') migration status.
+• Who face significant disadvantage or discrimination in connection with their immigration status.

-The SLF funds strategic legal work in any area of law where vulnerable young migrants experience disadvantage or discrimination as a result of migration status.
+The SLF funds strategic legal work in any area of law where migrant groups experience disadvantage or discrimination as a result of migration status.